jakelevi1996/notes/topics/latex/README.md

 \end{algorithm}
 ```

-These examples are included in the file [`algorithm.tex`](./Examples/algorithm/algorithm.tex), which can be compiled into a PNG with the following commands (assuming a terminal is open in the directory containing [`algorithm.tex`](./Examples/algorithm/algorithm.tex)):
+These examples are included in the file [`algorithm.tex`](./Examples/algorithm/algorithm.tex), which can be compiled into an image with the following commands (in a terminal open in the same directory as the `tex` file):

 ```
 pdflatex algorithm.tex